 Andy Rimol, a student at Princeton University, conducted research into the effect of meditation on motor skills.
 He asked a group of basketball players at his university to practice meditation.
-And as he had anticipated, players who meditated had better motor performance skills.
+And as he had anticipated, players who meditated had significantly better motor performance skills.

-Researchers found that meditation strengthens regions of the brain.
-Specifically, the left hippocampus, cingulate cortex, the temporoparietal junction, and the cerebellum.
-This, researchers state, suggests that meditation helps us to follow our instincts.
+Researchers at Massachusetts General Hospital in Boston found that meditation strengthens the left hippocampus, cingulate cortex, temporoparietal junction, and cerebellum, which suggests that it helps us to follow our instincts.

-Obviously, in big games you are inclined to feel stressed.
-I can only imagine how a professional football player feels when they step up to take a decisive penalty.
+Obviously, in big games, you are inclined to feel stressed.
+I can only imagine how professional football players feel when they step up to take a decisive penalty.
 Gut-wrenching.
 But meditation can help.
 Indeed, arguably the number one benefit of meditation is stress reduction.

 When you meditate, you train your mind to stay calm.
 And calmness is essential.
-I’m sure you’ve noticed how the best penalty takers (Ronaldo, Giroud) are also the calmest.
+I’m sure you’ve noticed how the best penalty-takers (Ronaldo, Giroud) are also the calmest.

 When you meditate you train your mind and body to work in peak condition, while also reducing the stress of big games.

 If you’re a footballer and would like to learn to meditate properly, book an online meditation lesson with me today.